TheYanilkatt/MySql-bot/README.md

 # [ en ] How to start using this assembly?

+> This assembly is the first version, respectively, it contains bugs.
+In future versions they will be fixed.
+Visit our [discord server](https://discord.gg/FcNPVK5) to indicate to us the bug that you found

 - Everything is very simple, for a start let's download the archive with files (this can be done by clicking on [me](https://github.com/perssBest/MySql-bot/archive/master.zip))

 - To work with the assembly, we need some things.